If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 # Shared across ALL DDEV projects.
 Change only if you need a custom location.

-# Subdirectories: auth/ (credentials), config/ (opencode.json, custom overrides)
+# Files: auth.json (credentials), config/ (opencode.json, custom overrides)

 HOST_OPENCODE_DIR=${HOME}/.ddev/opencode